Recently Backup Systems were awarded a certification of ISO 27001. The director of Backup Systems Mark Ridley was interviewed on the subject.

 ISO 27001 is an international standard with global recognition used for an information security management system (ISMS).
 The certification demonstrates that the company has identified the risks and put the systemised controls in place to keep confidential information secure.

-The main reason we decided to go for ISO 27001 is simply because we wanted to attract bigger clients.
-At the time, we were tendering for an NHS contract which fortunately we managed to get, after we received our certification.
+The main reason we decided to go for ISO 27001 is simply that we wanted to attract bigger clients.
+At the time, we were tendering for an NHS contract which fortunately we managed to get after we received our certification.

 The majority of public sector organizations now expect you to be able to provide high levels of data protection, so it is worth it in the long run as it opens up doors.

 Certification to ISO 27001 is basically the international standard for information security.
 It promotes efficient management of sensitive corporate information, highlighting vulnerabilities to ensure it is adequately protected against potential threats.
 It encompasses people, processes and IT systems.

 ISO 27001 allows us to prove to our clients that we are managing the security of their information efficiently.
 The standard is relevant to organisations that manage high volumes of data.
 All major companies and public sector bodies require you to have an ISO certification as they are dealing with sensitive client data and must comply with strict GDPR rules.
 We are very proud to say that we are able to offer high-quality service using ISO standards.

 What steps did you have to take to get accredited?